DavidBevi/WATG/README.md

 > [!WARNING]
-> WATG is made with Tauri, but it's only for **Windows** because I'm unable to make it cross-platform 😢
+> WATG is made with Tauri, but I'll make executables only for **Windows**.
+For other systems you can refer to **Development** section below.
 >
-> Whatsapp doesn't provide a "narrow-layout", so I made [a mod](https://github.com/DavidBevi/violentmonkey-scripts/blob/main/whatsapp-web-responsive.js) to inject it.
-Unfortunately I can't hide a thin vertical line, you'll have to cope with it 🤷
+> Whatsapp doesn't provide a "narrow-layout", so I had to make [a mod](https://github.com/DavidBevi/violentmonkey-scripts/blob/main/whatsapp-web-responsive.js) to enable a good experience even when WATG has a narrow window.
+I can't find a way to hide thin vertical line, and some elements of the UI are not yet modded, so you'll have to cope with it or mod my mod and then rebuild WATG.
 >
 > If despite everything you download [WATG-0.7-Beta.exe](https://github.com/DavidBevi/WATG/blob/main/executables/WATG-0.7-Beta.exe?raw=true) good luck, and tell me how it goes! 😁